crate/cratedb-guide/docs/performance/optimization.rst

 Use staging tables for intermediate results if you are doing a lot of JOINs
 ===========================================================================

-If you have many CTEs or VIEWs and need to JOIN these in some cases it can be effective to store the intermediate results from these into dedicated tables and then use these tables, while there is a cost in writing to disk and reading data back we can benefit from indexing and from giving the optimizer more straightforward execution plans that it can optimize for parallel execution using multiple nodes in the cluster.
+If you have many CTEs or VIEWs with a need to JOIN them, it can be benefical to query them individually, store intermediate results into dedicated tables, and then use these tables for JOINing.

+While there is a cost in writing to disk and reading data back, the whole operation can benefit from indexing and from giving the optimizer more straightforward execution plans, to enable it optimizing for better parallel execution using multiple cluster nodes.

 .. _group-schema-and-function-optimization: